 - 2 tsp vanilla extract, the real stuff!

 - 2 Tbsp almond milk, or milk of choice

 - Add the butter, powdered sugar, salt, vanilla extract, and 1 Tbsp almond milk to a large mixing bowl.
 With a handheld mixer, mix everything together until smooth.
 The frosting will be very thick at this point.

 - Now add the remaining 1 Tbsp of almond milk, along with the food coloring of your choice, if using.
 Mix again until the color has incorporated and that last Tbsp of almond milk has thinned the frosting out a bit.

-- Your classic buttercream frosting is done!
+- Buttercream frosting is done.
 Use it to frost cookies, cakes, etc.

 This has been my go to frosting for years.
 Works everytime!

 Easy and yummy!
 Used this recipe for last year’s Valentine cupcakes and a couple more times since then.
 Much, much better than the canned stuff.
 Friends are impressed that it’s homemade.
 Back again to frost another batch of Valentines Day cupcakes!

 I’m so happy to hear this frosting is a repeat recipe Jess!
 It’s amazing how much better homemade frosting is than canned.
 I’m sure your Valentine’s Day cupcakes were amazing 😋.
 Thanks for making the recipe, and for commenting!